mehalter/zsh-pins/README.md

-# pins
+# zsh-pins

-ohmyzsh plugin for pinning directories.
+ZSH plugin for pinning directories.
 Like a CLI folder bookmark manager (with tab completion!)

 ## Usage